williamsdb/wordpress-to-pdf/readme.md

 <!-- ROADMAP -->
 ## Known Issues

-- only the featured image is supported, any in the body of the post will be silently dropped
+- only the featured image is supported, any in the body of the post will be silently dropped.
+Also, videos of any sort are not supported.
 - only simple text formatting is supported (bold, italics and plain text) everything else will look strange
+- only character set Windows-1252 is supported which means any non-English characters and other non-standard characters such as emojis will be dropped
+- WordPress code blocks are only partially supported and have no code formatting.

+There are no plans to fix these issues and more likely is a rewrite of the code to support UTF-8.
+Keep an eye on [my site](https://spokenlikeageek.com) for more information.

 See the [open issues](https://github.com/williamsdb/wordpress-to-pdf/issues) for a full list of proposed features (and known issues).